-5. Risk ranking

-- Ask the groups to write down the likelihood/chance of each risk happening.
-Ask them to give each likelihood a score: low likelihood = 1, medium likelihood = 2, high likelihood = 3. - Finally, based on the discussion, they should give a risk score for each risk identified (hazard and protection-related risks).
+- 5. Risk Ranking - Ask the groups to write down the likelihood it is that each risk will happen.
+This means thinking about whether there is a chance that a risk will happen.
+Ask them to give each livelihood a score: low livelihood = 1 medium likelihood = 2, high likelihood = 3. - Finally, based on the discussion, they should give a risk score for each risk identified (hazard and protection-related risks).
 This means multiplying the score from the impact by the score of the likelihood.
 The risk scores can be defined as: low (score of 1-3), medium (score of 4-6), or high (score of 7-9). - In another session, they will look at the risks with a high score.
 That is, the risks most likely to happen.
 We will talk about what we can do to lower the risk.

-RISK CATEGORY PEOPLE AFFECTED IMPACT/ CONSEQUENCE LIKELIHOOD (LOW/MEDIUM/ HIGH) RISK SCORE (LOW/ MEDIUM/HIGH) The deaths, injuries or damage that a system, society or community may experience over a particular time The particular people or groups that will be affected by the risk What is the result or effect of this risk?
-What is the chance of this risk happening?
-What is the risk score of multiplying impact by likelihood?
-Vulnerable people attacked/robbed after the disaster Especially vulnerable families headed by single women, elderly people, child-headed household Victims would suffer in more than one way, e.g., they may have injuries and it may be difficult to recover This has not happened before in the village- low likelihood Medium Flood waters destroy crops Farming families living in areas where flood waters often accumulate Loss of crops means loss of money and income base This happens every few years during the rainy season; the damage can be a little or a lot-medium likelihood Medium
+RISK CATEGORY PEOPLE AFFECTED IMPACT / CONSEQUENCE LIKELIHOOD (LOW/MEDIUM/ HIGH) RISK SCORE (LOW/ MEDIUM/ HIGH) [The deaths, injuries, or damage that a system, society or community may experience over a particular time] [The particular people or groups that will be affected by the risk] [What is the result or effect of this risk] [What is the chance of this risk happening] [What is the risk score of multiplying impact by likelihood] Vulnerable people attacked/ robbed after the disaster Especially vulnerable families headed by single women, elderly people, child headed household Victims would suffer in more than one way, e.g. they may have injuries and it may be difficult to recover.
+4 This has not happened before in the village.
+Low likelihood.
+Medium Flood waters destroy crops Farming families living in areas where flood waters often go Loss of crops means loss of money and income base 3 This happens every few years during the rainy season; the damage can be a little or a lot.
+Medium likelihood.
+Medium